 Bytex and Cisco go far back.
-This partnership, which significantly shaped our business trajectory, opened the doors to areas which were the rising stars of the global ITC industry, enabling us to build solid expertise in technologies partaking to networking and the cloud.
+This partnership, which significantly shaped our business trajectory, opened the doors to areas that were the rising stars of the global ITC industry, enabling us to build solid expertise in technologies pertaining to networking and the cloud.
 We’re proud of what we achieved, and while we can’t provide too many details about the exact nature of our work with Cisco, we would still like to offer a glimpse into what makes this collaboration special.

 As a small company (we were less than 20 people back then), servicing someone as renowned and powerful as Cisco was intimidating.
 But we’re not the ones to shy away from a challenge, so we did what any self-respecting start-up would do, and buckled up – we allocated our best developers to the project and channeled all our efforts into ensuring that we bring our absolute best to the table.
 The results speak for themselves, as we’ve been working with Cisco ever since.

 While we currently work on several Cisco projects, the following will address our involvement with the Cisco Network Assurance Engine (CNAE), which optimizes how data center networks operate for increased productivity.
 Built on Cisco’s patented network verification technology, CNAE is an engine that verifies networks for correctness, assuring operators that their network is constantly operating with intent.

 Building and Managing a Dedicated Team for Cisco

 We kickstarted the project with some fast and efficient resource allocation.
 Fortunately, we were already in talks with numerous skilled professionals that turned out to be just what the company was looking for.
 Availability was immediate, so we were able to quickly dive into the intricacies of the Network Assurance Engine.

 Team growth was steady, seeing how we became responsible for some of the engine’s core dimensions.
 Finding new-joiners was also quite easy, as our local developers quickly jumped at the opportunity of working with a company as renowned as Cisco.